Kotodama is a Japanese term that originates from Shinto, Japan’s animist religion.

 Sole, soul, sol.

-One transcendental thing manifested by light.
+One transcendental being manifested by light.

 Kotodama 57